CarInsurance.com Insights

 Does State Farm offer a senior discount in Illinois?

-State Farm doesn’t offer a specific senior discount in Illinois, but it provides several discounts that seniors can use to reduce their insurance rates.
-These include discounts for completing a defensive driving course, safe driving, being a long-term customer, bundling policies and vehicle advanced safety features.
+State Farm does not offer a senior discount in Illinois, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line